dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 requirements---we can provide more value for more people.

 In a value-enabled web, anyone can benefit, not only those who are in control of the servers that farm our time and attention.
-Value for anyone, not just for those who have credit ratings and bank accounts.
+More prosperity for everyone, not just for those who have credit ratings and bank accounts.

+Include anyone in the value flow.
 Fatten the long tail.

-\[TODO: Insert image?\]
+{% include image.html name="long-tail.jpg" caption="All the attention economy can do is blow up the head.
+Sat-flows can fatten the long tail." %}

 The vision of a value-enabled web is a return to substance and sanity.
 A move away from clickbait and attention farming.
 A counter to Orwellian